NeuroPictor: Refining fMRI-to-Image Reconstruction via Multi-individual Pretraining and Multi-level Modulation

-{\bf Implementation Details.} The pretraining experiments are conducted using 4 NVIDIA RTX A6000 GPUs, with a batch size set to 64.
+{\bf Implementation Details.} The pretraining experiments are conducted using 6 NVIDIA RTX A6000 GPUs, with a batch size set to 96.
+During this stage, we exclude the auxiliary encoder and semantic loss to learn a base model.
 The entire network is trained for 100,000 iterations to achieve convergence.
 In the finetuning stage, 2 NVIDIA RTX A6000 GPUs are employed to finetune the model for each subject, spanning 60,000 iterations.
 The batch size for finetuning is set to 32.
-For both pretraining and finetuning, the AdamW optimizer is utilized with a learning rate of $10^{-4}$ and a weight decay of 0.01.
 In \cref{eq:overloss}, the parameter $\lambda$ is set to $0.1$.
-Additionally, we enables NeuroPictor to adapt to Classifier-Free Guidance~\cite{ho2022classifier} by randomly replacing 5\% of the semantic features with unconditional CLIP embeddings corresponding to empty characters in the end of the finetuning.
-The Stable Dissusion v2.1 serves as the initialization for SD branch.
+Additionally, we enables NeuroPictor to adapt to Classifier-Free Guidance~\cite{ho2022classifier} by randomly replacing 5\% of the semantic features with unconditional CLIP embeddings corresponding to empty characters in the end of each stage.
 During evaluation, the unconditional guidance scale is set to 5.0.